AaltoSciComp/scicomp-docs/triton/accounts.rst

 provide direct funding have a greater share.

 Please contact us via the :doc:`support email address <help>` (not personal email) and we will set up your account.
+Please tell us your department, supervisor, Aalto account, and see the conditions below.

 A few prerequisites: